Lawyer who sued Chevron over Ecuador pollution faces N.Y. contempt trial

-NEW YORK (Reuters) - A disbarred American lawyer who spent more than two decades battling Chevron Corp over pollution in the Ecuadorian rainforest is set to go on trial on Monday in federal court in Manhattan on criminal contempt charges stemming from a lawsuit against him by the energy company.
+NEW YORK (Reuters) - A disbarred American lawyer who spent more than two decades battling Chevron Corp over pollution in the Ecuadorian rainforest attempted on Monday to fend off criminal contempt charges stemming from a lawsuit against him by the energy company.

 Donziger in 2011 won a $9.5 billion judgment against Chevron in an Ecuadorian court.
-Later that year, the U.S. company sued Donziger in Manhattan federal court, claiming he and his associates orchestrated the writing of a key environmental report and pressured the presiding judge in Ecuador.
+Later that year, the U.S. company sued Donziger in Manhattan federal court, claiming he and his associates pressured the presiding judge in Ecuador.

 U.S. District Judge Lewis Kaplan in 2014 ruled in favor of Chevron, saying the Ecuadorian judgment had been secured through bribery, fraud and extortion.